boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 that, in order to do so, we have at our disposal a value `x`, the argument of `not₁`, which is also of type `Bool`.
-Since the result of `not₁` *depends* on `x`, we have to perform a case analysis on it by hitting `C-c C-c` and entering `x`.
+Since the result of `not₁` *depends* on `x`, we have to perform a case analysis on it by entering `C-c C-c x`.
 Agda knows that `x` is of type `Bool` and that the only values of that type are `true` and `false`, so Agda will create two equations corresponding to the two cases we have to handle.

 ```
 not₂ : Bool -> Bool